hypercore-protocol/hypercore-protocol/README.md

 that you should pipe to another protocol instance over a stream based transport

-If the remote peer joins a channel you haven't opened, hypercore will call an optional `onopen` method if you specify it with the public id for that channel.
+If the remote peer joins a channel you haven't opened, hypercore will call an optional `onopen` method if you specify it with the discovery key for that channel.

 ``` js
 var p = protocol(function (publicId) {